Glenn Miller (1904-1944)

 Publisher: Moeck Verlag (MK03304)

-This list is arranged by composer and contains 7 works performed by Glenn Miller who is featured on sheet music covers.
+The peformer is featured on 20 sheet music/recording covers.
 It does not claim to be complete and represents only the number of items located.
+Keys: (w&m)

 Title Composer Attribution Remarks